 A figure calculated annually to represent the number of dwellings over which the Council Tax for the following financial year may be collected.
-All dwellings within the District are valued by the Valuation Office Agency (an agency of HM Revenues and Customs) and classified into one of eight bands (A to H), each of which is expressed as a proportion above or below the value of Band D. The Council Tax base is the number of dwellings expressed in terms of a Band D average, after making allowance for discounts and losses.
+All dwellings within the District are valued by the Valuation Office Agency and classified into one of eight bands (A to H), each of which is expressed as a proportion of Band D. The Council Tax base is the number of dwellings expressed in terms of a Band D average, after making allowance for discounts, premiums and exemptions.
+An adjustment is made for the estimated collection rate.
 When the Council sets the level of Council Tax for that year, it is expressed as an amount due from Band D properties.